Franatrtur/nadlabem/README.md

-# NadLabem Assembly compiler
+# NadLabem i8086 Compiler
-Our Brandejs language is a C-like Python-like language with support for inline assembly that targets the 16bit i8086 processor.
-Our NadLabem transpiler is the corresponding translator.
+Our Brandejs language is a C-like and Python-like language with support for inline assembly that targets the 16bit Intel 8086 processor.
+Our NadLabem compiler is the corresponding translator.
  - It compiles Brandejs to regular i8086 assembly.
  - It is written in python.
  - It is open source.